archipelago-art/archipelago-docs/docs/api/api_objects.md

 title: Object Types
 parent: REST API
 nav_order: 1
+last_modified_date: "2022-10-30"
 ---

 # 📦 Object Types
+{: .no_toc }

 These are the different objects that will be found in the Archipelago API.
-Documentation in an individual route will likely reference one or more of these objects.
+The response data for an individual route will likely reference one or more of these objects.

+## Table of contents
+{: .no_toc .text-delta }
+- TOC
+{:toc}

+---

 ## Collection Objects

-### `CollectionInfo` Object
+### `CollectionInfo`

 | Name                    | Type     | Description                                                                 |
 | ----------------------- | -------- | --------------------------------------------------------------------------- |